robseb/HorizonTCBGviewer/README.md

 # HorizonTCBGviewer
-# Sync Background Images with an FTP-Server and write system- and room-information’s an Background Image
+# Sync Background Images with an FTP-Server and write system- and room-information’s to an Background Image

 HorizonTCBGviewer was designed for thin client computer rooms on for example university campuses.